JPEscobari/AI-Tokenizer/server/prompt.md

 ### Unknown Words (Gibberish):
 - Preserve the original spelling.
+- Do not return a code "100" in the detected language if unable to determine the language.
-- Return with phonetic guess if possible, otherwise empty:
+- Return with phonetic guess if possible, otherwise empty string:
 ```
 {
   "word": "asdfgh",